13 days/12 nights

 Tour Overview: Portugal in 13 days south to north.

 Our tour begins in the Algarve, the southernmost region of Portugal famous for its beautiful beaches.
 Tavira is an ancient Moorish town turned resort offering a relaxed away-from-the-crowds experience.
-On our way north we’ll spend a morning exploring the old town of Faro, the capital of the Algarve.
+On our way north we’ll spend a morning exploring beautiful hilltop Mértola overlooking the Guadiana River with extensive remains of centuries of Moorish rule.
 Our next lodging destination is Évora, the capital of the region of Alentejo, former Roman city and home to Portuguese kings, with whitewashed houses decorated with Azulejos tilework.
-Elvas is a massive fortified town on the Portuguese border that successfully repelled three Spanish invasions yet is quite inviting within the walls.
 In Azeitão a wonderful Renaissance chateau, art collection and gardens combined with wine tasting awaits us.
 Lisbon is one of our rare destinations deserving a four night stay, in the old Moorish district of Alfama.
 Our explorations inside the city will include an extensive walking tour and the fabulous Jerónimos Monastery in Belem; outside we will travel to peculiar Sintra and the very pleasing town of Cascais.
 Heading north once again we’ll stop for a taste of Ginja – a cherry liquore served in an edible chocolate cup – in picturesque Óbidos.
 The largest waves in the world crash down on the Atlantic Coast of Portugal, up to 35 meters tall – we’ll have an opportunity to watch surfers attempt to catch them off the dramatic coastline of Nazaré.
+The medieval capital of Portugal is Coimbra, best known for its university and the fabulous Joanina Library.
 Deservedly voted one the world’s best tourist destinations, Porto has a lot to offer – great food, a lively riverside scene, 300 year old Port caverns and wonderful architecture.
 The Douro River Valley displays some of the most lush scenery anywhere – we’ll travel winding roads through vineyard covered hills, visit one of the oldest wineries in the region, take a private boat cruise upstream to Pinhão and lunch on a balcony overlooking the river.
+Guimarães, the birthplace of Portugal and a UNESCO site, is rich in cultural and architectural heritage.
+The best thing about Portugal are the Portuguese people – warm, welcoming and easy to befriend.

 From the 1400s to the 1800s Portugal was a maritime powerhouse, a pioneer in navigation and cartography, home to daring seafarers and traders who established colonies in South America, Africa, India and as far away as Macau in the South China Sea.
 Today Portugal is a small democratic country of 10 million inhabitants while Portuguese is the official language of 8 additional countries and spoken by over 300 million people.